ansys/pyansys-heart/doc/source/user-guide/simulator.rst

    800 millisecond
    >>> # Change it to 1600 ms
    >>> simulator.settings.mechanics.analysis.end_time = Quantity(1600, "ms")
-   >>> # Save to YAML file
+   >>> # Save to a YAML file
    >>> simulator.settings.save("a-yaml-file.yml")

 Alternatively, you can load settings from a YAML file:

 >>> simulator.settings.load("a-yaml-file.yml")

-Finally you can run relevant steps prior to running the final simulation of the physics of interest:
+Finally, run the relevant steps before running the final simulation of the physics of interest:

 >>> simulator.compute_fibers()
 >>> simulator.compute_purkinje()